Weakly bounded cohomology classes and a counterexample to a conjecture of Gromov: Abstract

 \section{Abstract}

-We exhibit a finitely presented group whose second cohomology contains a weakly bounded, but not bounded, class.
+We exhibit a group of type F whose second cohomology contains a weakly bounded, but not bounded, class.
 As an application, we disprove a long-standing conjecture of Gromov about bounded primitives of differential forms on universal covers of closed manifolds.